 What you need to know

-What the Claude API actually is
+What the Claude API actually is (and why it matters)

 Gibson builds on the Claude API through Google Cloud Vertex AI.
 That matters for a business: Vertex AI provides the enterprise controls, and the Claude model family in Model Garden provides the reasoning.
 It is the same stack behind Gibson's Sandbox builds.